datawithed/datawithed/README.md

-- Hi, I’m Ed!
-- I’m interested in sports analytics and visualisations for these
+- I work in sports analytics, with experience working with data across tennis and football
-- I’m looking to collaborate on any interesting sports analytics projects
 - 📫 How to reach me:
     - datawithed@outlook.com
     - Instagram: @data_with_ed